LassoSoft/LassoGuide/source/language/calling-lasso.rst

 useful when piping results from one command to lasso9 in order for it to execute the given code.
 In order to have lasso9 receive its code from STDIN, the :option:`--` argument is used.
-The following example uses the standard :command:`echo` command to produce code for lasso9 to read from STDIN and then
+The following example uses the standard :command:`echo` command to pipe code from STDIN for lasso9 to read and execute:
-execute:

 .. code-block:: none